Crab-eating raccoon

-The crab-eating raccoon or South American raccoon (Procyon cancrivorus) is a species of raccoon native to marshy and jungle areas of Central and South America (including Trinidad and Tobago).
+The crab-eating raccoon, southern raccoon, or South American raccoon (Procyon cancrivorus) is a species of raccoon native to marshy and jungle areas of Central and South America (including Trinidad and Tobago).
 It is found from Costa Rica south through most areas of South America east of the Andes down to northern Argentina and Uruguay.
 Despite its name, this species does not feed exclusively on crabs, and the common raccoon also seeks and eats crabs where they are available.
-In Paraguay, it is known as aguará or agoará popé from Guarani.
+In the Tupi–Guarani languages, it is known as aguará or agoará popé.

 Distribution

 The crab-eating raccoon can be found in South America and parts of Central America.
-It can be found in Trinidad and Tobago, Panama, Colombia, Venezuela, Suriname, Guyana, French Guiana, Ecuador, Brazil, Peru, Bolivia, Paraguay, Uruguay and Argentina.
+It can be found in Trinidad and Tobago, Panama, Colombia, Venezuela, Suriname, Guyana, French Guiana, Ecuador, Brazil, Peru, Bolivia, Paraguay, Uruguay, and Argentina.